 But remember!
 When you open the bag at home, you ruin the stable environment inside the coffee bag.
 The coffee should probably be consumed within ten days after opening.

 Does freezing coffee beans keep them fresh?

 Yes, coffee can actually be frozen with excellent results.
-In certain situations, it’s merely the only decent option.
-Let’s say that you suddenly get some bags of coffee, and you’re not able to consume them within the next months because of travel.
+In certain situations, it’s actually the most sensible option.
+Let’s say that you suddenly get some bags of coffee; you’re not able to consume them within the next months because of travel.